FREQUENTLY ASKED QUESTIONS

 I know there are far more fun things to do at the end of term than cleaning, but think of it as 'paying it forward' to the next group of housemates who'll be moving in.
 It's good karma!

-Download moving-out task list
+Download your handy moving-out to-do list

 What shall we do with the stuff we can't take with us?